Why Should Hotels Engage On Social Media?

 Companies that has applied this type of strategies often experience very positive feedback, and a positive increase in return customers.

 On crucial element here since you in some sense is allowing part of your brand to be in the control of your Champion Advocates is to set up a proper Reputation Management Systems.

 Very often this is a result of that some jumped on the train without being familiar with the direction of the train.
-You are on train that moves very fast, and the impulses you get are overwhelming.
-And we start question ourselves;
+You are on a train that moves very fast, and the impulses you get are overwhelming.
+And we start to question ourselves;

 - how can we keep track of these conversations?

 - how can we measure something as complex as engagement?

 - how will this result in more bookings?